Skipton Girls' High School

 Skipton Girls' High School, founded in 1886 by the Petyt Trust, is an all-girls selective grammar school situated in Skipton, North Yorkshire, England.
-The school is a founding member of Northern Star Academies Trust and leads Northern Lights Teaching School Alliance and Northern Lights SCITT.
-Around 810 girls aged 11 to 18 are educated at the school, of which 240 are in the sixth form.
+The school is a founding member of Northern Star Academies Trust, and leads Northern Lights Teaching School Alliance and Northern Lights SCITT.
+The school has over 800 students.

 Status

 The school was awarded specialist status as an Engineering College in September 2003, becoming the first all-girls school to achieve this status.
 It also has Investors in People accreditation and Fair Trade FairAchiever status.
 On 1 April 2011, the school became an academy and on 1 April 2015, the school established the Multi-Academy Trust Northern Star Academies Trust.

 Admission

-As an academy Trust the Governors are responsible for admissions.
+As an academy Trust, the Governors are responsible for admissions.
 Girls who wish to join the school sit a selection test.
-There is no selection test for entrance into sixth form as pupils are admitted on the basis of their GCSE grades.
-Pupils joining the sixth form are expected to have achieved 5 A*-C inc English and Maths and at least a grade B at GCSE in the subjects they want to study at A-level.
+There is no selection test for entrance into the Sixth Form, as pupils are admitted on the basis of their GCSE grades.

+Pupils joining the Sixth Form are expected to have achieved 5 9-4 grades, including English and Mathematics, at GCSE and at least grade 6 at GCSE in the subjects they want to study at A Level.